benlansdell/physics-notebooks/_posts/2021-03-10-convexity-part-2.md

 ![duality_gap](https://raw.githubusercontent.com/benlansdell/expositions/gh-pages/assets/img/primal_dual_gap.svg)

-This time we do have a duality gap.
+This time we do have a duality gap, as evidenced by the gap between the red and dashed curves.

 #### Min-max interpretation